King brown snake: Culture

-Mutitjulu Waterhole at Uluru marks the site between two Central Australian ancestral beings Kuniya (woma python woman) and Liru (king brown snake man).
+Mutitjulu Waterhole at Uluru marks the site of the battle between two Central Australian ancestral beings Kuniya (woma python woman) and Liru (king brown snake man).
 Here, Kuniya avenged the death of her nephew, who was fatally speared by Liru, by striking him with her digging stick.

 Among the Djambarrpuyngu clan of the Yolngu people in northeastern Arnhem Land, King Brown Snake is the Ngurruyurrtjurr ancestor, and its homeland is Flinders Point in Arnhem Land.

 Known as darrpa to indigenous people of East Arnhem land, the king brown snake was historically responsible for deaths there.
 Folk treatment involved capturing the snake and watching it bleed, which would supposedly make the victim recover.
 If the snake were killed, its victim would die also.
 Another folk remedy involved blowing smoke through a hollow branch or pandanus leaf onto the victim sitting by a campfire.
 If the smoke resembled the mali, or immaterial form, of a snake, then the person would die, as the victim of a ragalk (sorcerer).

 In Kunwinjku country in West Arnhem Land, the king brown snake is known as dadbe.
 The Kurulk clan would not collect white paint from a site in the wet season, as they believed it was the snake's faeces, and they were afraid of its anger.

 Kurrmurnnyini is a lagoon and complex of sandstone outcrops near Borroloola in the southwestern Gulf Country in the Northern Territory.
 Here the King Brown Snake Ancestral Being—balngarrangarra in Gudanji and ngulwa in Yanyuwa—was sleeping about 1.5 km north of the lagoon when it was disturbed by ngabaya—ancestral spirit men.
 Angrily, he bit the rocks, which became tainted and poisonous, and an instrument of narnu‐bulabula (sorcery).
 Local sorcerers would cast a spell by inserting a potential victim's item of clothing in a hole in the rock or sharpening a stick and calling out their name while inserting it in the rock face.
 The victim would then perish.
 Only men descended from King Brown Snake Ancestor could be sorcerers, though others might hire them.
 Local people feared and avoided the location.

 The title character picks up a king brown snake in the 1986 film Crocodile Dundee.

+In 2021, Aboriginal Australian rapper Barkaa (Malyangapa and Barkindji) released the single "King Brown", beginning with the line "My ex called me toxic, call me King Brown".
+The single was nominated for "Song of the Year" and won "Film Clip of the Year" at the National Indigenous Music Awards 2022, and was voted in at #177 in the Triple J Hottest 100, 2021.